zvada/technology/docs/policy/software-support.md

 -   **Clean up spam:**
     Mark the ticket as spam and block the user.
     See [this documentation](<https://support.freshdesk.com/support/solutions/articles/217539-spam-and-trash>).
+-   **Clean up automated replies:** announcements are often sent with `Reply-to: help@opensciencegrid.org` so automated replies (e.g. Out of Office, mailing list moderation) will generate tickets.
+    These tickets can be closed.

 !!!question
     If you have questions concerning a ticket, consult the OSG Software Team Manager and/or the `#software` channel in